 A Scottish Labour MP who championed her East Lothian constituency with a focus on social justice, food poverty, and holding power to account.

-Fiona O'Donnell's path to Parliament was not a straight line from political school, but one carved through community work and advocacy in East Lothian.
-Elected in 2010, she brought the grounded perspective of a former charity worker and mother into the halls of Westminster.
-As the Member of Parliament for East Lothian, she was a vocal backbencher, known for her passionate focus on issues of food poverty, welfare fairness, and environmental protection.
-O'Donnell served on the Environmental Audit Committee, where she scrutinized government policy on sustainable development.
-Her tenure, though a single term ending in 2015, was marked by a consistent effort to amplify the concerns of her coastal constituency, from local hospital services to the impacts of austerity.
-She represented a pragmatic, community-focused strand of Labour politics, emphasizing accountability and social compassion.
+Fiona O'Donnell was elected as the Member of Parliament for East Lothian in 2010, bringing the perspective of a former charity worker and mother into Westminster.
+She served on the Environmental Audit Committee, scrutinizing government policy on sustainable development, and focused on food poverty, welfare fairness, and environmental protection.
+Her single term ended in 2015, but she consistently amplified the concerns of her coastal constituency, from local hospital services to the impacts of austerity.
+O'Donnell represented a pragmatic, community-focused strand of Labour politics emphasizing accountability and social compassion.

 1946–1964